 • Be Kind and Do No Evil

 In other words: Always try to be kind!
 Every act of kindness counts, no matter how great or small!
 Let's all be more humane and come together, as one human family, and help create a kinder world!

-The One Heart-One Spirit Project is a 501(c)3 non-profit organization that promotes harmony between indigenous and non-indigenous people to create a more humane world that also respects nature.
+The One Heart-One Spirit Project is a 501(c)3 non-profit organization that promotes harmony between indigenous and non-indigenous people to help create a more humane world.